Foxandxss/angular-tips/source/_posts/2014-10-27-working-with-a-laravel-4-plus-angular-application.markdown

 You can simply tell `forge` to run that before any deployment and you're good to go.

 If there is any `Laravel` pro in the room and want to share his opinions, please fill the comment box below :)

+**Final note**: If you feel that this is coupled enough for you and you prefer to have your angular in a completely different folder and maybe serve it in a different domain, you can use [this](https://github.com/Foxandxss/fox-angular-gulp-workflow), will work the same.
+If you think that you're going to end deploying both application together, the way we used in this article is going to be less problematic.
+Ahh, choices, we always have different choices.